twolfson/twolfson.com/articles/how-to-build-an-interactive-dancefloor-theoretically.md

   "summary": "Explanation of dancefloor prototype for [Cone Down](https://twolfson.com/2019-10-24-cone-down)" }

-As part of building [Cone Down][], one of the features for our dancefloor was to make it interactive.
+As part of building [Cone Down][], one of our features was making the dancefloor interactive.
 We went with pressure sensitivity, built a prototype, but ran into 2 snags that stopped us:

 - We ran out of time (e.g. assembly, debugging)
-- Dancefloor polycarbonate cover warped under heat (discovered at Burning Man) thus further iteration would be an even larger time sink
+- Dancefloor cover (polycarbonate sheet) warped under heat (discovered at Burning Man) thus further iteration became implausible at the event

 [Cone Down]: https://twolfson.com/2019-10-24-cone-down